Elizabeth Foulke, Ph.D.

 Interests: Literary nonfiction, the history and theory of the essay, Singles Studies, 19th-21st century American literature

-Elizabeth Foulke is a passionate writer, educator, and the Senior Editor of the Ocean State Review.
-Her essays and poetry have appeared in Slag Glass City, About Place, Little Patuxent Review, Solstice, Grub Street Literary Magazine, and others.
+Elizabeth Foulke is a passionate writer, educator, and a contributing editor to the Ocean State Review.
+Her essays and poetry have appeared in Third Coast, Slag Glass City, About Place, Little Patuxent Review, Solstice, Grub Street Literary Magazine, and others.

 She has a long-standing interest in the intersection of gender, race, and singleness.

 She has received awards for her work in the public humanities and excellence in teaching.
+She is an assistant teaching professor of English at The Pennsylvania State University.
 In a former life, Elizabeth worked as a middle and high school English teacher on both the East and West Coast.

-Click to register for her URI Center for Humanities talk ” Intimate Distances: A Singles Studies Approach to Literary Studies and Creative Practice” April 7, 2022.
+Click to view her University of Rhode Island Center for Humanities talk ” Intimate Distances: A Singles Studies Approach to Literary Studies and Creative Practice” April 7, 2022.

 You must be logged in to post a comment.